Benefits of Concurrent Enrollment

 SOPHOMORES

 There are limited, space available options for 10th-grade students to participate in Concurrent Enrollment.
 To be eligible to participate, students must show that they rank in the upper 10% of their class, or have a nationally standardized test score which places them at the 90% or higher.
+Sophomores may also qualify for the program with a High School GPA of 3.0 or higher.
 Again, due to capacity, many of our partner high schools do not enroll 10th grade students.
 Students in the Early College programs may be eligible if they have successfully completed seminar coursework.

 JUNIORS